Spring22TCMG412Group4/Project2/_posts/2022-02-06-MattPonder.md

 I don't always push myself to facilitate growth in projects, but I step up to lead if the need arises.
 For the most part, I just want to contribute what is expected of me plus a little more.
-I have a strong beleif in the importance of fairness, and do everything in my ability to help those struggling.
+I have a strong belief in the importance of fairness, and do everything in my ability to help those struggling.

 [back](/Project2/postspace)